patataofcourse/AdventureScript/docs/commands.md

 **Arguments:**

 - `flag: VarRef`: The name of the flag.
-    - In this command, you can omit the `?` prefix (which specifies you're checking inside the flags)
+    - In this command, you can omit the `?` prefix (which usually indicates to fetch a flag rather than a variable)
 - `value: Bool`: The value to set the flag to. *(Default: `true`)*

 ### !set